 Now, you will have to bear with us a little.
-After all, the clip below is all in Icelandic, so we can’t give you a detailed rundown of the specifics in Björk’s reading, but what we can clearly say is that even at this young age Björk was a star.
-Though she would make her name as a punk she started out so sweet.
+After all, the unearthed footage is all in Icelandic, so we can’t give you a detailed rundown of the specifics in Björk’s reading, but what we can clearly say is that even at this young age the future pop music icon was destined to be a star.
+Though she would make her name as a punk, she Björk out so sweet.

 The black and white footage is an incredibly sweet look at the very start of Björk’s meteoric rise to the top of the artistic mountain.
-This appearance would shoot the young star to the top of the tree in her homeland.
+This appearance would, ultimately, propel the young star to the top of the tree in her homeland.

-The singer would soon be recording her own album, releasing the record on December 18th, 1977.
-While the album is unofficially credited as Björk’s first solo album, she decided not to include it in her official solo discography, hence why the 1993 release of Debut is accepted as her first legitimate record.
+The singer would soon be recording her own album before releasing the record on December 18th, 1977.
+While the album is unofficially credited as Björk’s first solo album, she decided not to include it in her official discography, hence why the 1993 release of Debut is accepted as her first legitimate record.

 The process of the 11-year-old Björk recording the album—which has since been given the working name of Björk (album)—began after this appearance and a subsequent radio walk-on.
 From that moment, Björk picked up a record deal with the help of her stepfather Sævar.